 Players to Watch

-That is what I found on the Columbus Crew.
-Let me know how you are feeling about the match and Decision Day in the comments and, as always, go Orlando!
+Let me know what you think about the Lions’ next opponent in the comments below and as always, go Orlando!